Actively Recruiting

 • Ability to provide informed consent

-• Received chemotherapy treatment for a non-central nervous system cancer within the last three years
+• Underwent chemotherapy treatment for non-central nervous system cancer within the last three years

 • Self-reported cognitive difficulties following cancer treatment

-• For cancer survivors with type 2 diabetes: current diagnosis confirmed by blood glucose tests or use of diabetes medication
+• For cancer survivors with type 2 diabetes (CS+T2D): current diagnosis confirmed by blood glucose or HbA1c levels or use of diabetes medication

-• For cancer survivors without type 2 diabetes: no current diagnosis confirmed by blood glucose tests
+• For cancer survivors without type 2 diabetes (CS): no current diagnosis confirmed by blood glucose or HbA1c levels

 • Own a smartphone or computer with internet access

-• Willing to participate in a 12-week remote physical activity program
+• Willing to participate in the 12-week remotely-delivered physical activity program

 Not Eligible